 - Dyeing for Your Art: Practically synonymous with this trope, as he frequently gains and drops weight and muscle for the sake of his roles.

 - Fake American: Christian usually puts on an American accent if the role calls for it and keeps it while filming and advertising.
-This is present for both his role as Bruce Wayne/Batman in The Dark Knight Saga, and with a Midwestern accent in Public Enemies.
+This is present for both his role as Bruce Wayne/Batman in The Dark Knight Trilogy, and with a Midwestern accent in Public Enemies.
 He didn't drop it during the infamous rant, but towards the end, he has a few Ooh, Me Accent's Slipping moments.
 Hilariously, he startled the entire crew by reverting to his natural accent as soon as the final scene of The Machinist was shot.
 Ben Affleck claims he didn't know Christian was British until right after he was cast in Batman V. Superman: Dawn of Justice and bumped into him in LA.
 It can be very jarring, if you've gotten used to him playing Americans, to see him in something like The Prestige where he speaks in a very heavy English accent.

 - Former Child Star: Averted as he's been far more successful as an adult.